 As with other safety measures, make sure you document your efforts and check that your employees are following the correct procedures.

-While general liability insurance covers the most common business risks, you’ll likely need other types of insurance to fully protect your business.
+While general liability covers the most common business risks, you’ll likely need other types of insurance to fully protect your business.

-You may also need these business insurance policies:
+You may also need the following small business insurance policies:

 Business owner’s policy: A business owner's policy bundles general liability insurance with commercial property insurance to protect against liability claims and property damage.
 It generally costs less than buying these two policies separately.